How to find a good entry level bike

 It’s almost certain that the used bike you’ve bought off of facebook does not shift well.
 Usually, it just needs the derailleurs adjusted.
 This is one of the trickiest things to do on an entry level bike but if you follow these tutorials from Park Tools, it’s actually not too bad at all.

 Cables are cheap!
 Like $2 per cable.
 If you see fraying or the cables are sticky, just drop in to your local bike shop and buy some cables.
 Cables are universal too so you don’t have to worry about getting the right kind.
 They’re either brake cables or shift cables.
 You just put them on and cut off the excess.
+Odds are you need some new cable ends whether you’re replacing cables or not.
+They’re pretty cheap and easy to match to the color of your bike.

 Rust Removal and Protection